 I spent my career designing complex software systems for hundreds of millions of people around the world that are still in use today.
 I know how a small change can have a big impact on the attitudes, perception, reasoning, and successes of navigating and interacting with a complex system.
 I have played a small role in how the world works on their computer and can see how that work has influenced the world.

 My focus now is on human-world interaction.
-Every month I will explore these systems and the symbiotic interactions that feed them.
-I’ll feature a long essay at the end of the month with with shorter topical pieces and discussions every week.
+Every month I will explore these systems and the symbiotic interactions that feed them writing one essay every week.
 Subjects will be broken down by season exploring these four overlapping facets that influence how we interact and move about the world: Winter - Behavior, Spring - Cartography, Summer - Environment, and Fall - Economics.
 Join me on the journey.

 I grew up in Norwalk, Iowa; home to two superheroes: Aquaman and Superman.
 Look it up.
 Ok, three superheroes if you count me.
 But the west is the best, so I moved to Colorado State to start, then to California where I got a degree in geography at the University of California, Santa Barbara.
 I then landed a job in Santa Barbara doing 3D graphics software development and eventually moved to Washington state.

-I’ve worked at this little startup called Microsoft since 1992.
+I worked at a little startup called Microsoft since 1992.
 I started out poking pixels, but got a break designing the ruler in Word in ‘93.
 It’s still used today.
 I went on to define and refine the design and user research disciplines at Microsoft.
 Some say I’m The Bill Gates of Design.
 Thanks, Mom.

 Yes, I worked on Clippy.
 It’s a long story.
 In fact, I worked on every release of Office from 1992-2007 and then a little bit on Windows.
 Designing complex software like Office and Windows, for billions of people around the world, is heady stuff for a cornfed head from Iowa.
 But I’ve learned more than most about how people interact, and wrestle, with complex systems.

 But, hey, the world is melting, our cities are stuffed, our streets are clogged, and I’m a geography major.
 It’s superhero time.
 So I sharpened my pencils, got a master’s degree in sustainable transportation at the University of Washington, and am here to save the day.
-I’m still at Microsoft working out ways to use edge and cloud technologies to solve our mobility problems.
+I spent my last two years at Microsoft working out ways to use IoT edge technologies to solve our mobility problems.

 If designing ubiquitous software that people love to hate has taught me one thing, it’s humility.
 I can’t save the day alone, I need you.
 Join me on this journey as we move about connecting the complexities of human behavior and the interactions that influence us and move us.